-You can expunge most offenses from any of these levels, but you must wait a longer amount of time for more serious offenses.
+You can expunge most offenses from any of these levels, but you must wait longer for more serious offenses.
 Before you’re eligible for expungement, you must wait…

-- 4 years for a class B misdemeanor
+- 4 years for a class B misdemeanor, or

 - 3 years for any other misdemeanor or infraction.